HardisonCo/.github/international/ghana/gh-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with gh_Health systems in Ghana.
+This document outlines how HMS-ACT is integrated with gh-health systems in Ghana.